bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 **Challenge**: An AI-based diagnostic tool had inconsistencies in detecting certain medical conditions.

 **Solution**: Developers introduced Hazard Stories in the Agile backlog, ensuring each AI decision was verified for accuracy before deployment.

+## Risk Management in Healthcare Examples: Understanding Risk Levels

+Not all software carries the same level of risk.
+Some applications require extensive risk management, while others can function with minimal oversight.

+### Low-Risk Apps (Risk assessment is usually less crucial)

+Examples of low-risk apps include:

+* Meditation apps.
+* Hydration reminder apps.
+* Habit tracking apps.

+These apps do not handle sensitive patient data or impact critical healthcare decisions.
+A malfunction in these apps might cause annoyance or inconvenience, but it won’t lead to harmful consequences for recipients of healthcare.

+For low-risk apps, basic security measures like data encryption, access control, and regular software updates are usually enough.
+However, developers should still follow best practices for secure coding and usability testing.